Skip to content

 Côte-Nord

 Stretching from Tadoussac all the way to Blanc-Sablon, Côte-Nord is an immense region.
-While driving along the coast on Route 138, you will discover multiple bird-watching sites.
+While driving along the coast on Route 138, you’ll have the opportunity to discover many bird-watching sites.

-In Côte-Nord – Manicouagan, along the St. Lawrence Estuary, the Tadoussac dunes are a unique observation site where you will probably see the boreal owl, a little-known bird of prey.
-Further east, be sure to stop in Longue-Rive to visit the second largest salt marshes in Québec.
+Located along the St. Lawrence Estuary, the Tadoussac dunes are a unique observation site where you may well spot a boreal owl, a little-known bird of prey.
+Further east, be sure to stop in Longue-Rive where you can visit Québec’s second largest salt marsh.

-In the region of Côte-Nord – Duplessis, participate in a sea excursion that will take you around Corossol Island, in the Sept-Îles Archipelago.
-This migratory bird refuge is one of the best bird sanctuaries in Côte-Nord in terms of the number and diversity of species.
-While the largest concentration of bald eagles in Québec is found on Anticosti Island, the star of the Mingan Archipelago National Park Reserve of Canada is the Atlantic puffin, which steals the spotlight from the park’s many other seabirds.
+You can also participate in a sea excursion that will take you around Corossol Island, in the Sept Îles Archipelago.
+This migratory bird sanctuary is one of the most biodiverse in Côte-Nord.
+While the largest concentration of bald eagles in Québec is found on Anticosti Island, the highlight of your visit to the Mingan Archipelago National Park Reserve will be seeing Atlantic puffins, which live on these islands along with thousands of other seabirds.

 More bird-watching sites in Côte-Nord…